 You must have ModelSim PE or SE to use mixed HDL in the Libero SoC.
-Also, you must have Synplify Pro to synthesize a mixed-HDL design.
+You must also have Synplify Pro to synthesize a mixed-HDL design.

 When you create a project, you must select a preferred language.
 The HDL files generated in the flow (such as the post-layout netlist for simulation) are created in the preferred language.